platformsh/platformsh-docs/docs/src/domains/cdn/fastly.md

 Platform.sh recommends specifying only HTTPS routes in your `routes.yaml` file.
 This results in all pages being served over SSL and any requests for an HTTP URL automatically redirected to HTTPS.

 Connecting to your origin from Fastly [with TLS enabled](https://docs.fastly.com/products/tls-service-options) will force every request over port 443, breaking these automatic redirects.
-It will be necessary to enable the ["Force TLS and enable HSTS"](https://docs.fastly.com/en/guides/enabling-hsts-through-fastly) setting to complete your Fastly configuration in this case.
+You will need to enable the ["Force TLS and enable HSTS"](https://docs.fastly.com/en/guides/enabling-hsts-through-fastly) setting as well to complete your Fastly configuration in this case.

 ## DNS TXT records